break-stuff/clarion/docs/framework/documentation/variables.md

 | Type | Description |
 |---|---|
-| Accent | This is primarily used for things like headings or bloquotes.
+| Accent | This is primarily used for things like headings or blockquotes.
 This should help those pieces of your design stand out from the rest of your content.
 | Base | This is the default font for your site.
 If it is not text that should stand out more than other text, it should be using this font.
 This font should be simple and easy to read at both large and small font sizes. |
 | Monospace	| If you are creating a tutorial site that has code snippets or special call-out text, this font is an excellent way to help highlight those parts of your application. |